getsentry/snuba/docs/source/clickhouse/schema_design.rst

 the data to it [#dupe]_.

-It is very efficient for queries to filter by a specific matching value that exists in a high number of rows for a given tag key being non-empty or key:value pair on a new indexed column.
+It is very efficient for queries to filter by a specific matching value that exists in a high number of rows for a given tag key being non-empty or key:value pair on a column that contains **just** the values of that specific key.
 If we know the tag key is low-selectivity, we can get a significant performance improvement with a relatively straightforward schema modification.
 Note that this does require creating an index on the new promoted column.

 .. _bloom: